ucsd-cse131-s18/pa2-grading/index.md

 In this assignment you'll implement a small language called Boa, which implementes a Bitwise Offset Arrangement of different values.
-It also uses C function calls to implement some user-facing operations, like reading an input, printing and reporting errors.
+It also uses C function calls to implement some user-facing operations, like reading an input and reporting errors.

 ## The Boa Language